Frequently Asked Questions

 9. My application was received by the Department of Biology and Marine Biology, but the faculty member I am interested in working with is not taking new students.
 Can my application be resubmitted for the following semester?
 If so, what are the steps involved in having my application resubmitted for the following semester?

-Contact Kimberly Goerne at email@example.com or 910-962-7449 for information on how to resubmit your application for the following semester.
+Contact Kimberly Harris at email@example.com or 910-962-7449 for information on how to resubmit your application for the following semester.
 Applications resubmitted will require an additional application fee of $60.

 10. How long are GRE scores active?